USS Stoddert: History

-Its one special assignment took it to Honolulu for emergency assistance to the Dole flight, a non-stop airplane race between San Francisco and Honolulu, starting on 16 August 1927.
+Her one special assignment took her to Honolulu for emergency assistance to the Dole flight, a non-stop airplane race between San Francisco and Honolulu, starting on 16 August 1927.
 Upon receipt of reports of planes missing, an extensive search was started under the direction of the Commander in Chief, Battle Fleet; Commandant, 12th Naval District; and Commandant, 14th Naval District.
 A total of 54 ships of the Battle Fleet took part in this search between 17 August and 5 September, covering approximately 350000 sqmi.

 On 28 April 1928, Stoddert arrived at Honolulu, via San Francisco, for Battle Fleet exercises at Lahaina, Pearl Harbor, and Hilo with Submarine Divisions 9 and 14.
-Returning to San Diego on 23 June 1928, it cruised and maneuvered between its customary ports along the Pacific Coast, deviating from its exercises on 18 November and 19 November 1928 to act as part of the honor escort for President-elect Herbert Hoover on board battleship Maryland (BB-46) from San Diego to Los Angeles.
+Returning to San Diego on 23 June 1928, she cruised and maneuvered between her customary ports along the Pacific Coast, deviating from her exercises on 18 November and 19 November 1928 to act as part of the honor escort for President-elect Herbert Hoover on board battleship Maryland (BB-46) from San Diego to Los Angeles.

 Under terms of the London Treaty for Reduction of Naval Armament, Stoddert was decommissioned on 20 May 1930 and delivered to the Mare Island Navy Yard for retention by conversion to a radio-controlled target ship.
 This was in accordance with the Navy's decision to fit out a unit of three destroyers as radio-controlled light targets for the purpose of conducting Fleet exercises requiring' the use of high speed targets.
 Stoddert, designated Light Target No. 1, received the initial installation.
-Its experimental radio control apparatus paved the way for later fitting out of remote-controlled Boggs (DD-136) and Lamberton (DD-119), and pointed the way for the more elaborate equipment of the famous radio-controlled target ship Utah (AG-16).
+Her experimental radio control apparatus paved the way for later fitting out of remote-controlled Boggs (DD-136) and Lamberton (DD-119), and pointed the way for the more elaborate equipment of the famous radio-controlled target ship Utah (AG-16).

-It was recommissioned on 6 April 1931; reclassified as miscellaneous auxiliary, AG-18, on 30 June 1931 and redesignated DD-302 on 16 April 1932.
-After experimental operations, it became an element of Mobile Target Division 1.
-From its base at San Diego, Stoddert was the target for dive bombing, aerial torpedoes, and fleet gunnery exercises along the coast of California.
-It spent much of its time as the dive-bombing and torpedo attack target ship for the aircraft of Saratoga (CV-3).
+She was recommissioned on 6 April 1931; reclassified as miscellaneous auxiliary, AG-18, on 30 June 1931 and redesignated DD-302 on 16 April 1932.
+After experimental operations, she became an element of Mobile Target Division 1.
+From her base at San Diego, Stoddert was the target for dive bombing, aerial torpedoes, and fleet gunnery exercises along the coast of California.
+She spent much of her time as the dive-bombing and torpedo attack target ship for the aircraft of Saratoga (CV-3).